Convergence and Implicit Bias of Gradient Flow on Overparametrized Linear Networks: Introduction

-\item In Section \ref{secc:decomp_net_gen} we show the existence of a subset of the parameter space defined by an orthogonality condition, which is invariant under gradient flow.
+This paper makes the following contributions: \begin{enumerate}[leftmargin=4mm] \item {In Section \ref{sec:conv_grad_flow}, we show that the convergence of linear networks explicitly depends on: 1) a weight imbalance matrix; and 2) the weights product (end-to-end function).
+With such observation, we provide two conditions, \emph{sufficient imbalance} and \emph{sufficient margin}, on the intialization, with either of them being sufficient for guaranteeing exponential convergence.
+Our convergence analysis unifies prior work's assumptions and expands them to a broader set of initial conditions, as discussed in Section~\ref{sec:rel_work}.} \item In Section \ref{secc:decomp_net_gen}, we show the existence of a subset of the parameter space defined by an orthogonality condition, which is invariant under gradient flow.
 All trajectories within this invariant set lead to a unique minimizer (w.r.t. the end-to-end function), which corresponds to the min-norm solution.
 As a result, initializing the network within this invariant set always yields the min-norm solution upon convergence.

-\item In Section \ref{secc:wide_linear_net} we further show that by randomly initializing the network weights using $\mathcal N(0,1/h^{2\alpha})$ (where $h$ is the hidden layer width and $1/4<\alpha\leq 1/2$), one can approximately satisfy both our sufficient imbalance and orthogonality conditions with high probability.
-Notably, {initializations outside the} invariant set require exponential convergence to control their deviation from the set.
+\item In Section \ref{secc:wide_linear_net}, we further show that by randomly initializing the network weights using $\mathcal N(0,1/h^{2\alpha})$ (where $h$ is the hidden layer width and $1/4<\alpha\leq 1/2$), one can approximately satisfy both our sufficient imbalance and orthogonality conditions with high probability.
+Notably, initializations outside the invariant set require exponential convergence to control their deviation from the set.
 For linear networks our results also provide a novel non-asymptotic upper-bound on the operator norm distance between the trained network and the min-norm solution. \end{enumerate}